paavomare/Bruckner-Study-Book-Viewer/README.md

 Our approach to programming the analysis is a combination of the well-known [Krumhansl-Schmuckler algorithm for key recognition](https://pdfs.semanticscholar.org/6426/d811de335c61a3145623718b4615a35bb51b.pdf) and formalized rules for non-chord tones via XSLT.

+### Encoding Documentation

+For further information on our encoding guidelines, [please click here](https://github.com/paavomare/Kitzler-Studienbuch-Viewer/blob/master/documentation-encoding.md).

+### The Viewer: Facsimile and Analysis mode

+### Automated Harmonic Analysis

-Installation of the viewer: ...
+### Installation of the viewer: ...
----